-'Therefore whoever eats this bread or drinks this cup of the Lord in an unworthy manner will be guilty of the body and blood of the Lord.
-But let a man examine himself, and so let him eat of the bread and drink of the cup.
+'But let a man examine himself, and so let him eat of the bread and drink of the cup.
 For he who eats and drinks in an unworthy manner eats and drinks judgment to himself, not discerning the Lord's body.
-For this reason many are weak and sick among you, and many sleep' (1 Cor.11:27-30).
+For this reason many are weak and sick among you, and many sleep.
+For if we would judge ourselves, we would not be judged.
+But when we are judged, we are chastened by the Lord, that we may not be condemned with the world'

+(1 Cor.11:28-32)

-- 'Unworthily' in an unworthy manner - 'Weak' literally means without strength - 'Sick' used five times in the Greek New Testament.
-In every case, it means physical sickness - 'Sleep' this word also means death but only when applied to Christians - Many were weak, sick and died prematurely because they did not discern the Lord's body and were therefore partaking in an unworthy manner.
+- > 'Unworthily' = in an unworthy manner - > 'Weak' = literally without strength - 'Sick' = used 5 times in the Greek New Testament.
+In every case it means physical sickness - Sleep'.
+This word also means death, but only when applied to Christians. - Many were weak, sick and died prematurely because they did not discern the Lord's body and were therefore partaking in an unworthy manner